neb8neb/slackdrumbeat/README.md

 ###Environment variables

-Once you've cloned slackbox or hit the "Deploy with Heroku" button you'll need to setup the following environment variables.
+Once you've cloned slackbox you'll need to setup the following environment variables.
 These can either be stored in a `.env` or set up as config variables in Heroku.

 * `SLACK_TOKEN` - The token from Slack's Slash Command.
 * `SPOTIFY_KEY` - Your Spotify application key (a.k.a Client ID).